crate/cratedb-guide/docs/integrate/airflow/getting-started.md

    ```

 The astronomer project consists of four Docker containers:
-*   PostgreSQL server (for configuration/runtime data)
+- PostgreSQL server (for configuration/runtime data)
-*   Airflow scheduler
+- Airflow scheduler
-*   Web server for rendering Airflow UI
+- Web server for rendering Airflow UI
-*  Triggerer (running an event loop for deferrable tasks)
+- Triggerer (running an event loop for deferrable tasks)

-The PostgreSQL server is configured to listen on port 5432.
-The web server is listening on port 8080 and can be accessed via http://localhost:8080/ with `admin` for both username and password.
+The PostgreSQL server listens on port 5432.
+The web server listens on port 8080
+and is available at <http://localhost:8080/> with `admin`/`admin`.

 If these ports are already in use, change them in `.astro/config.yaml`.
+For
-For example, set the webserver to 8081 and PostgreSQL to 5435:
+example, set the webserver to 8081 and PostgreSQL to 5435:
 ```yaml
 project:
   name: astro-project